Mando75/typeorm-graphql-loader/README.md

   ttl?: number;
   // Include if you are using one of the supported TypeORM custom naming strategies namingStrategy?: LoaderNamingStrategyEnum;
+  // Use this search method by default unless overwritten in a query option.
+Defaults to any position defaultSearchMethod?: LoaderSearchMethod;
 };

 enum LoaderNamingStrategyEnum {
    CAMELCASE // default if none other specified SNAKECASE
 }

+/**
+ * Options needed to perform simple search operations.
+ **/
+type SearchOptions = {
+  // The database columns to be searched
+  searchColumns: Array<string>;
+  // The text to compare column values with
+  searchText: string;
+  // Optionally specify a search method.
+If not provided, default will be used (see LoaderOptions) searchMethod?: LoaderSearchMethod;
+  // Whether the query is case sensitive.
+Default to false.
+Uses SQL LOWER to perform comparison caseSensitive?: boolean;
+};

 /**